Make a difference. Create a better world.

 Why Mechanical Engineering at the University of Utah?

 Mechanical Engineering at the University of Utah is not your everyday classroom experience, as it combines advanced technical knowledge with plenty of hands-on practical and professional experience.
-Starting with ME 1000 in the first semester of the freshman year and culminating in the Senior Design capstone experience, ME students participate in hands-on, project-based learning every semester of the four-year program.
-In the freshman year, design skills and computer programming are taught in the context of robotic systems, while sophomore courses focus on sustainable energy (e.g., wind, water and solar power) as students are introduced to fluid dynamics and thermodynamics.
+Starting with ME 1000 in the first semester of the freshman year and culminating in the Senior Design capstone experience, ME students participate in hands-on, project-based learning every year of the four-year program.
 By their senior year, ME students have the skills to design and build, as part of a team, an actual device or product, such as an electric skateboard, a robotic hand, or a solar car.
 ME undergraduates at the University of Utah also have opportunities to work closely with the internationally renowned faculty on creative and critical research projects, and to participate in the research and development of solutions to diverse real-world problems.

 Mechanical Engineering is a very broad engineering field, with wide applicability and excellent flexibility in terms of career paths.
 ME’s work in almost every technical field imaginable – including aerospace, automotive, biomedical engineering, computer-aided design and manufacturing, energy production, environmental systems, robotics, and transportation.
 In addition, many ME graduates use their technical knowledge as a basis to go on and get MBA’s and start their own businesses, or to become successful lawyers and MD’s.
 ME’s work everywhere: in big and small cities, rural communities and remote wilderness areas.
 Some work in business offices or classrooms, others in factories or research labs; some work outdoors—even in outer space!
 ME’s often work on teams with experts in different fields and interact with people from the world.
 The Department of Mechanical Engineering at the University of Utah will provide you with a broad-based education that will empower you to succeed in a wide variety of challenging, interesting and rewarding careers with the potential to significantly contribute to the challenges faced by today’s society.